-- Snacks are OK in moderation and should consist of items like fruit, whole grains, or nuts to satisfy hunger and not cause excessive weight gain.
+- Healthy snacks are OK in moderation and should consist of items like fruit, whole grains, or nuts to satisfy hunger and not cause excessive weight gain.

 - Avoid sodas and sugar-enhanced drinks because of the excessive calories in the sodas and sugar drinks; diet drinks may not be a good choice as they make some people hungrier and increase food consumption.

 - Avoid eating a large meal before sleeping to decrease gastroesophageal reflux and weight gain.

 - If a person is angry or depressed, eating will not solve these situations and may make the underlying problems worse.

 - Avoid rewarding children with sugary snacks; such a pattern may become a lifelong habit for people.

 - Avoid heavy meals in the summer months, especially during hot days.

 - A vegetarian lifestyle has been promoted for a healthy lifestyle and weight loss; vegetarians should check with their physicians to be sure they are getting enough vitamins, minerals, and iron in their diet.

 - Cooking foods (above 165 F) destroys most harmful bacteria and other pathogens; if you choose to eat uncooked foods like fruits or vegetables, they should be thoroughly washed with running treated (safe to drink) tap water right before eating.

 - Avoid eating raw or undercooked meats of any type.